steveKapturowski/tensorflow-rl/README.md

 Tensorflow based implementations of [A3C](https://arxiv.org/abs/1602.01783), [PGQ](https://arxiv.org/abs/1611.01626), and [Cross-Entropy Method](http://www.aaai.org/Papers/ICML/2003/ICML03-068.pdf)
 originally based on https://github.com/traai/async-deep-rl.
-I did some heavy refactoring and added some additional options including the a3c-lstm model, a fully-connected architecture to allow training on non-image-based gym environments, and support for the AdaMax optimizer.
+I did some heavy refactoring and added a number of additional options including the a3c-lstm model, a fully-connected architecture to allow training on non-image-based gym environments, and support for the AdaMax optimizer.

 The code also includes some experimental ideas I'm toying with and I'm planning on adding the following implementations in the near future: